nodlefam32/decentraNet/README.md

 # How does this project accomplish its goal?

-Currently this project does not complete its goal of even creating a small scale network between devices
+Currently it cannot hop between devices but it can do a direct connection betweenm nerby devices

 # How will it work?